BEST MONEY SITES

 Reuters Money.
 Having written for this site, I know they have some of the smartest editors and best writers in this space.
 Follow Chris Taylor, if you don’t already.

 The Dollar Stretcher.
 One of the oldest and best sites devoted to frugality.

 Financial Integrity.
 Based on the principles outlined in the voluntary simplicity guidebook “Your Money or Your Life,” this site helps those who want to create financial freedom and align their financial lives with their personal values.

 PT Money.
 Philip Taylor is a thoughtful personal finance blogger who offers helpful reviews of various financial products and services.

 Surviving and Thriving.
-Donna Freedman is a contributor to MSN and Get Rich Slowly and she’s a good friend.
+Donna Freedman is a contributor to various money sites and she’s a good friend.
 Her resilience, compassion and frugal chops are unmatched—plus she’s wicked funny.

 Wise Bread.
 In addition to personal finance and frugal living, Wise Bread provides commentary on careers and “life hacks.”
 Check out its list of 100-plus most popular personal finance blogs for even more great sites to visit.

 Freakonomics.
 What’s that smell?
 The guys at Freakonomics must be roasting sacred cow again.

 I Will Teach You to Be Rich.
 If you’re tired of reading frugality tips and want to learn to make more money, you could learn a lot from Ramit Sethi’s site and bestselling book by the same name.